Toronto & GTA Housing Market Forecast 2026

 - Pre-Inspection: Get home inspection done pre-listing to address issues upfront and avoid buyer cold feet

-💡 HouseIndex.ca Seller Advantage:
+💡 HouseIndex.ca Seller Tools:

 Risk Factors to Monitor